Jorge Soler Preview, Player Props: Marlins vs. Dodgers

 Jorge Soler At The Plate

-- Among qualifying hitters, he ranks 114th in batting average, while his on-base percentage ranks 83rd and he is 14th in slugging.
+- Among qualified hitters in MLB play, he ranks 115th in batting average, 79th in on-base percentage, and 14th in slugging.

-- Soler has had an RBI in 43 games this season (34.4%), including 20 multi-RBI outings (16.0%).
-He has also driven in three or more of his team's runs in five contests.
+- Soler has had an RBI in 43 games this year (34.1%), including 20 multi-RBI outings (15.9%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.